geiser/openshift-moodle/README.md

     http://moodle-$yournamespace.rhcloud.com

-You'll be prompted to set an admin password and name your WordPress site the first time you visit this page.
+You'll be prompted to set an admin password and name your Moodle site the first time you visit this page.

 Notes